Updated April 2016

 - Briefly describe the focus of your site and the kinds of information you plan to share and encourage people to join.

-- You may find that other opportunities for promotion include your departmental website and your e-mail signature.
+- Other opportunities for promotion include your departmental website and your email signature.

 Monitor, measure and be prepared to change.